Services and facilities

 The University of York is home to several world-leading digital archives and data management centres: the Archaeology Data Service, the Borthwick Institute for Archives, and York Digital Library.
-The Centre for Digital Heritage also draws upon a number of departmental facilities.
+The CDH also draws upon a number of departmental facilities.
 The Department of Theatre, Film and Television, for example, is housed in a new £30m complex which provides superb opportunities for film, TV and theatre production and presentation, with state-of-the-art equipment, studios and post-production facilities.

-We offer a 5-tier system of services to meet the full spectrum of heritage demands:
+We offer a five-tier system of services to meet the full spectrum of heritage demands:

 - Access to digital technologies to test their functionality and potential for application within your heritage organisation